daunkim18/BMI-Programming/README.md

-# A Reproducible Pipeline for Identifying *Fusobacterium nucleatum* in Oral Microbiome Sequences Using k-mer Profiling and SQL Integration
+# Oral Microbiome Genus-Level Analysis for Depression Using SQL and Python
 **Author: Daun Kim**
 **Course: BMI 8540 – Final Project**

 ---

 ## Abstract & Purpose
-Our project features a reproducible bioinformatics pipeline that investigates the oral microbiome for cancer biomarkers by specifically targeting Fusobacterium nucleatum (FN) which shows strong associations with oral carcinoma.
-The central research question is: K-mer frequency profiles from oral microbiome sequences could enable researchers to detect Fusobacterium nucleatum and determine its abundance as it relates to oral cancer.
+Our project features a reproducible bioinformatics pipeline which imports oral microbiome data from a CSV file into a MySQL database to create a visualization of Prevotella genus abundance among depressed and non-depressed individuals.

 The solution comprises three fundamental components which work together in the pipeline.

-1. Python script analyzes microbiome sequences from FASTA format to produce k-mer frequency profiles.

-2. MySQL database contains both sample metadata and k-mer results to support structured queries and analytical tasks.

-3. Bash shell script manages the entire process from initial input through to database storage.
+### 1. Python Scripts
+- **import_microbiome_csv.py**: Loads selected rows from `oral_microbiome.csv` into the MySQL database.
+- **visualize_prevotella.py**: Generates a box plot showing Prevotella abundance based on depression status.

+### 2. SQL Schema
+- **oral_microbiome_schema.sql**: Defines the `bmi_project` database with two tables: `subject_metadata` and `genus_abundance`.

+### 3. Shell Script
+- **pipeline.sh**: Automates the workflow.
+It:
+  1. Runs the import script,
+  2. Executes the visualization script.

-The project delivers a proof-of-concept tool for detecting oral carcinoma biomarkers through streamlined oral microbiome analysis using a modular and reproducible method.
+The project delivers a proof-of-concept tool for detecting depression biomarkers through streamlined oral microbiome analysis using a modular and reproducible method.

-The early data demonstrates that samples identified as oral carcinoma exhibit increased relative frequencies of k-mer patterns connected to Fusobacterium nucleatum which suggests its usefulness as a diagnostic microbial marker.
+The early data demonstrates that samples identified as oral carcinoma exhibit increased relative frequencies of patterns connected to Prevotella which suggests its usefulness as a diagnostic microbial marker.

 ## Research Question
 What are the differences in the k-mer frequency profiles associated with *Fusobacterium nucleatum* between individuals with oral carcinoma and healthy controls, and can these differences be used to support its role as a non-invasive microbial biomarker for early cancer detection?